termon/placement-handbook/src/pages/6-student-guidance.md

 ## Final Report

 In semester 2 (typically around the second placement visit) students will be contacted by email and provided with instructions regarding submission of the final placement report.
-A template for the report will be provided via email and/or via the Recruit ‘Downloads’ section.
+A template for the report will be provided via email and/or via the Recruit [downloads](/6-student-guidance/#placement-downloads) area.

 ### Upload Report

- To upload the report select the `Upload Placement Report` button in the Submissions Section.
+ To upload the report select the `Upload Placement Report` button in the Submissions section.

 ![img](/recruit/student/6-report-1.png)